 A systematic review of 1076 published cases provided more robust evidence on the outcomes of SARS-CoV-2 infection in LT recipients[33].
 Majority of patients were male (67%).
 With regards to established risk factors for COVID-19, 39% had diabetes mellitus type 2, 44% had arterial hypertension, and 16% were obese.
 Overall, 65% required hospital admission, and 23% of the hospitalized patients required ICU admission.
 Death was reported in 135 cases.
 Infection was more common in middle-aged men with metabolic comorbidities.
 The mortality rate and case-fatality rate were not higher than in the general population.
 This finding does not confirm the initial concerns regarding COVID-19 course and outcomes in this presumably vulnerable population.

-In summary, although incidence of SARS-CoV-2 infection might be higher in LT recipients, the risk of death or ICU admission does not seem to be higher than in the general population.
+In summary, although the incidence of SARS-CoV-2 infection might be higher in LT recipients, the risk of death or ICU admission does not seem to be higher than in the general population.
 Age, metabolic comorbidities and cancer, which are established risk factors for severe COVID-19 and mortality, also increase the probability of worse outcomes in LT recipients similarly to the general population.

 MANAGEMENT OF IMMUNOSUPPRESSION IN LT RECIPIENTS